 When Bleasdale’s Monocled Mutineer finally premiered on August 31st that same Summer, the common man was poaching a fanfare that came some seventy years too late.
 As always, Private Percy Toplis just happened to be in the right place at the right time to lap up the credit.
 Like a ghost he came back to haunt the tight-lipped Tory Establishment and jam the circuit of England’s all too debilitating class-system at a time when us rough, unruly Northerners had willed it the most.

 What was that line in the play by Brecht?
 Unhappy is the land that breeds no hero?

 No. Unhappy is the land that needs a hero.

 Technically this is not a bothy, which is just as well really, as Toplis, on the evidence currently available at least, is not a hero, and there is no firm evidence to suggest he even took part in the mutiny that handed him such fame and notoriety at the eleventh-hour.
 This particular boy from the blackstuff arrived on the colliery surface with a coal tub that wasn’t his own; a cuckoo in a nest of hornets.

 In 1915 Woodhall had joined the counter-espionage department of the Intelligence section of the Secret Police based at Boulogne.
 In September 1917, just as the mutiny was in full swing, Woodhall was transferred from Military Intelligence to the Military Foot Police at Etaples.
 Although he never states explicitly that Toplis was wanted in connection with the mutiny, Woodhall places him amongst the hundreds of ‘delinquents’ and ‘absentees’ in the caves and chalk dug-outs around Etaples the men had blithely dubbed ‘sanctuary’.
 After one ‘particularly exhaustive hunt’ Woodhall runs the deserter to ground in a cafe in Rang-de-Fleur.
 But any triumph is short-lived.
-Toplis is brought back to the compound but with the help of another prisoner makes a daring bid for freedom by tunneling under the sand.
+Toplis is brought back to the compound but with the help of another prisoner makes a daring bid for freedom by tunnelling under the sand.
 In an account that has the improbable daring-do of a ‘Boy’s Own’ caper, Woodhall paints an absorbing yet fanciful picture of the scallywag eluding capture before any court martial and any subsequent execution can take place.